MShawnDillon/webdev-win/README.md

 > finding out what it is capable of, discovering how the tools and
 > technologies you use actually function, simply by *issuing commands*.
 >
+> It is hard to do this when the programs that most users are familiar with
+> are specifically designed to *limit what you can accomplish* to the features
+> offered and supported by the program in question.
+Maybe that program doesn't
+> have the capability I need, or maybe it does, but doesn't execute it the way
+> I want it to or provide the hooks necessary for me to customize what it does
+> and how it does it.
+Working around the idiosyncrasies of a program is often
+> a full-time job in itself.
+>
+> Fortunately, there is a program that is *purpose-built* to sit there and
+> wait for you to command it; to tell it exactly what you want it to do; and
+> whose only limitation is what the machine and, by extension, the set of
+> machines and people and things that you can access from it, is capable of.
+>
 > You need to know how to open, read and edit text files in a text editor (any
 > of the myriad of options available will do, including Notepad if you have
 > nothing better available).
 You will also need to know how to navigate a
 > directory (tree) structure, issue commands from and otherwise perform basic
 > tasks at a **command prompt**.
 If you are the type of person who asks "what
-> program do I use to open this?" at the first encounter of an unfamiliar file
+> program do I use to open this?" when you first encounter an unfamiliar file
-> type before seeing for yourself what type of data that file contains, then
+> type, before seeing for yourself what type of data that file contains, then
 > perhaps **Blood Donor** would be a more suitable career choice.

 **&lt;/rant&gt;**